xytis/xytis.github.io/content/story/ravnica_s11.md

 After leaving Jack in Matilda's Orphanage, the party came to knock on Neirius Lab's door.

-"Yes?", a goblin in a clean jumpsuit stood behind the door, "Ah it is you, Neirius is waiting."
+"Yes?", a goblin in a clean jumpsuit stood behind the door, "Ah!
+Neirius is waiting."

 "You are quick!", Neirius looked at a weird contraption on his arm, "And it is